onap/demo/heat/vFW_CNF_CDS/templates/helm/README.txt

-Helm content of csar package
+Helm content of onboarding package

 To create necessary archives, please ensure you have [helm] and [make] installed first.